 You are cordially invited to attend the Special Interest Group in Language Testing and Assessment (SIGLTA) meeting.
-SIGLTA is a faculty-supported postgraduate student-led reading/research group.
-The meeting is at 17:00-18:00 on Friday 20/04/2018 in room 1097, Avenue Campus (building 65).
+SIGLTA is a postgraduate student-led reading/research group within the Faculty of Arts and Humanities.

 The meeting is at 17:00-18:30 on Thursday 23/05/2019 in room 1173, Avenue Campus (building 65), and will be led by Dr. Rose Clesham, the Director of Academic Standards and Measurement, Global Assessment, Pearson.

 Abstract: Millions of English as a Second Language students are taught and assessed each year on both receptive (listening and reading) and productive (speaking and writing) skills for entry into English speaking universities or professions.
 These tests are high stakes and prospective candidates apply from across the world.
 So how can these skills be tested with high validity, reliability and lack of bias and obtain almost immediate feedback, accurate scoring and diagnostic information?
 This talk will describe and demonstrate how research and advances in Artificial Intelligence (AI) technologies have changed the way one of these testing agencies assesses and measures oral, aural, reading and written skills, on a global scale, using large worldwide data sets.
 Artificial Intelligence as a concept is not new, dating back over seventy years.
 However, enormous computing power and algorithmic advances now available enables AI and automated machine decision-making to effortlessly process big data and it is applied to many areas of society, from banking to entertainment.